Amazing Outdoor Summer Activities For Toddlers (easy & cheap!)

 Keep your days simple and rock these outdoor summer activities for toddlers!
 These summer activity ideas require little to no planning and are cost-effective.
 Keep your pre-schooler and toddlers entertained screen-free by playing outside with simple games and challenges.

 This time last year, the weather was gorgeous, but I was rounding in on the third trimester and pregnant with my second.

-The plus side is clothing options are awesome when it comes to summer pregnancies.
-The downside though, was having a toddler who wanted to play play play and a very tired mama bear.
+The plus side is clothing options are awesome when it comes to summer pregnancies (learn how to beat the summer heat pregnant!).
+The downside though was having a toddler who wanted to play play play and a very tired mama bear.

 Okay, I totally had to put this on the list because we spent two days per week at a splash pad last year!
 Not only are they mega fun for kids of any age, but it was also awesome for my preggo butt!

 I got to walk around being splashed by cool water for a couple of hours while Baby Bear laughed and played.
 It was golden.

 Anything water-related in the summer is necessary.
 And while there are definitely fancy water tables you can buy (our friends have the one below and we love playing at their house!), we didn’t even go that far.

 Instead of an actual table, I just set Baby Bear up with some buckets, cups, and basters.
 She went to town and was entertained for about an hour.

 Given, I had to refill the bucks like four times but still.
 I could also rant about all the things she learned, but really.. water is fun.
 If you need ideas on how to make water tables more of an activity and less of “here go play” check out these awesome sensory activities, that are all water-based!

 This is a fun game but takes a bit of prep.
 Make a bunch of colored ice cubes.
 I didn’t have food coloring, so I added food to mine.
 Hell, freezing items in your house (marbles, different shells of pasta, nuts etc) works too.